Primal-Drew/Headfirst_c/Chapter_6-data_structures_and_dynamic_memory/README.md

 # DATA STRUCTURES AND DYNAMIC MEMORY
 ## Description
-    In this chapter,you'll see how to create:
+    In this chapter,learn see how to create:
      1. Struct pointers
      2. linked lists
      3. dynamically allocating memory on the heap